 The accompanying consolidated financial statements include the accounts of West Texas Heritage Holdings, Inc., a Type 1 supporting organization which was established in 2010.
-As of December 31, 2020, the balances of West Texas Heritage Holdings, Inc. primarily included a limited partnership interest and cash.
-During 2021, the partnership interest was liquidated.
+As of December 31, 2021 the balances of West Texas Heritage Holdings, Inc. primarily included cash.
+During 2022, a grant became payable to the Permian Basin Area Foundation.
 All significant intercompany accounts and transactions have been eliminated.